 The NC conducts an annual review on the composition of the Board which comprises members from different backgrounds and whose core competencies, qualifications, skills and experiences are extensive and other aspects such as gender and age.
+In line with the Company's Board Diversity Policy, the recent appointment of a female Independent Director had enhanced the gender diversity of the Board.
 Having reviewed and considered the composition and diversity of the Board and its committees, the NC has determined that the current Board size and structure is adequate for the existing business operations of the Company.

-The Board is also well supported by accurate, complete and timely information, and has unrestricted access to Management.
+The Board is also well supported by accurate, complete and timely information, and has unrestricted access to the Management.